course-kit/guides/quick-start.md

 ![quick-start-1-14.png](assets/quick-start-1-14.png)

-Go ahead and experiement with the site - play the video, complete the lessons, etc. And keep in mind all the content and site behavior can be customized by modifying the code of your template.
+Go ahead and experiment with the site - play the video, complete the lessons, etc. And keep in mind all the content and site behavior can be customized by modifying the code of your template.
 If you're interested in how to do this, check out the [CourseKit JavaScript client](https://github.com/course-kit/client).

 ## Deploy to Netlify